rye/timelapsify/README.md

 Timelapsify uses RMagick and a variety of other programs to capture screenshots.
 These screenshots are then stitched together to create a video file.

+## Contributing

+Support for other screenshot capturing programs and other such things would be greatly appreciated as a pull request.
+If you have an idea, feel free to fork this repository and add support for other systems.